magdalenaboch/academic-website/content/preprints/boch2023_biobehav/index.md

 # Publication name and optional abbreviated publication name.
 publication: '*PsyArXiv*'
-#publication_short: In *ICW*

-abstract: Dogs and humans have lived together for thousands of years and share many analogous socio-cognitive skills.
+abstract: 'Dogs and humans have lived together for thousands of years and share many analogous socio-cognitive skills.
 Dog neuroimaging now provides insight into the neural bases of these shared social abilities.
 Here, we summarize key findings from dog fMRI identifying neocortical brain areas implicated in face, body, and emotion